TUC The Lighter Side of Life

 TUC: The Lighter Side of Life is a talk show for famous celebrities presented by TUC Pakistan.
-This show is centered on the guest’s personal life, careers and relationship with the paparazzi amongst several others, allowing viewers to receive casual and light-hearted insights into the lives of their favorite celebrities.
-First episode of season 1 was aired on Hum TV hosted by Mahira Khan on 14 December 2013 starring Ali Zafar as a guest while the last episode of season 1 was aired on 8 March 2014 in which Fawad Khan appeared as a guest.
+This show is centered on the guests' personal life, careers and relationship with the paparazzi amongst several others, allowing viewers to receive casual and light-hearted insights into the lives of their favorite celebrities.
+The first episode of season 1 was aired on Hum TV hosted by Mahira Khan on 14 December 2013 starring Ali Zafar as a guest while the last episode of season 1 was aired on 8 March 2014 in which Fawad Khan appeared as a guest.

 Overview

 The Lighter Side of Life is the production of 7th Sky Entertainment.
 The show airs every Saturday at 9:10 pm exclusively on Hum TV.
 Other media partners are PTV Home, A-Plus and Apna TV.
-Different guests are invited who may be actors, singers or even cricketers and interviewed about their personal life while keeping the mode of show light.
-Mahira makes this show interesting by asking the guest to act out a scene, by making them sing and having a segment known as turqi ba turqi in which guests have to answer rapidly and later there is a picture segment where the guest have to say the first thing flashing in their mind after the respective picture is displayed.
+Different guests are invited who may be actors, singers or even cricketers and interviewed about their personal life while keeping the tone of the show light.
+Mahira makes this show interesting by asking the guest to act out a scene, by making them sing and having a segment known as turqi ba turqi in which guests have to answer rapidly and later there is a picture segment where the guests have to say the first thing flashing in their mind after the respective picture is displayed.